 According to these holistic sciences, any maladies or feelings of being stuck in life are due to either a lack of energy/chi/prana/ki within our system or an energetic blockage in one of our energy centers.
-Once we acquiesce to the idea that we are energetic beings, we can begin holding ourselves accountable for how we channel our energy, based on our choices and habits.
+Our energy is channeled based on our choices and habits.

 Energy management requires self-discipline, a strong mind-body awareness, and the ability to forgo instant gratification if necessary.
-This does not imply that we should lead ascetic lifestyles but a need to become more conscious and minimize any reckless behaviors that may put our health in jeopardy.
-The payoff for our vigilance will be good health, a sharp mind, and an inner state of balance and longevity.
+This does not imply that we should lead ascetic lifestyles, but that we need to be more conscious and minimize behaviors that put our health in jeopardy.

-- Toxic People: A person is considered toxic if they perpetually disrespect, abuse, belittle or criticize you.
+1. Toxic People: A person is considered toxic if they perpetually disrespect, abuse, belittle or criticize you.
 The bottom line is that when you spend time with these toxic individuals, you almost always feel unworthy, unloved or exploited.
 These people may exist in both your professional and personal lives.
 The best way to deal with them is by first having honest conversations with them.
 If they still fail to amend their behavior, you will either have to build boundaries or avoid them altogether.
-I’ve written extensively on how to deal with difficult people in this previous blog post.

-- Unhealthy thought patterns: Every single thought and belief carries a specific energy pattern.
+2. Unhealthy thought patterns: Every single thought and belief carries a specific energy pattern.
 When we succumb to negative self-talk and other unhealthy thought patterns, we subject ourselves to undue anxiety, worry and stress.
 Our bodies will respond to the burden of these somber thoughts by manifesting various body ailments.
 The good news is that we are the master of our thoughts and we can control the quality of the thoughts that we hold in our mental space.
-You can get more ideas on how to overcome “stinkin’ thinkin’” patterns in this previous post.

-- Neglecting your body’s needs: Unless you’ve been living under a rock, you are privy to the fact that when we neglect to meet our bodies’ basic needs such as good nutrition, regular physical activity and getting sufficient sleep, we could potentially face serious health consequences.
+3. Neglecting your body’s needs: When we neglect to meet our bodies’ basic needs such as good nutrition, regular physical activity and getting sufficient sleep, we could potentially face serious health consequences.
 Yet many of us choose to remain ignorant about these fundamental wellness principles.
 What is needed is the promotion of health awareness campaigns to convince people of the many advantages of a healthy lifestyle such as increased vitality, mental clarity, longevity and a higher quality of life.

-- Living an inauthentic life: When we live our life as sell-out – that is, we live a life that isn’t in alignment with our authentic self and the values that we cherish – we can feel extremely fragile on the inside.
+4. Living an inauthentic life: When we live our life as sell-out – that is, we live a life that isn’t in alignment with our authentic self and the values that we cherish – we can feel extremely fragile on the inside.
 Of course, we can continue parading around in our false mask, but at some point, the mask will have to come off.
-No matter how much you try to run away from the fact that you are unhappy in your present job, financial status or relationship, the truth of your life will haunt you until you reckon with it and instigate some changes.
+No matter how much you try to run away from the fact that you are unhappy in your present job, financial status or relationship, the truth of your life will haunt you until you reckon with it.

-- Unexpressed emotions: Arguably, one of the biggest energy drainers is unexpressed emotions that we have repressed over prolonged periods of time.
+6. Unexpressed emotions: A significant energy drainer is unexpressed emotions that we have repressed over prolonged periods of time.
 When we allow unpleasant feelings like guilt, shame, anger and resentment to fester within us, it can eat away at our spirit and deplete our sense of inner peace.
 This behooves us to find effective outlets to process our painful emotions, such as journaling, speaking with a friend or mental health professional, or engaging in creative endeavors.

 I believe that being conscious of the kind of energy that we emanate into the world is an integral part of our role as good stewards of our planet.
-When we strive to reach a higher vibration of energy, we also contribute towards shifting the collective consciousness of our world towards love, peace and harmony.
+When we strive to reach a higher vibration of energy, we also contribute towards shifting the collective consciousness of our world towards love.

 All my best on your journey,

-Question for you: Which of these 6 energy drainers has been slowing you down?
-What are some initial steps that you can take to minimize or eliminate them?
+Question for you: Which of these six energy drainers has been slowing you down?
+What can you do to minimize or eliminate them?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.